RetroAchievements/docs/docs/developer-docs/console-specific-tips.md

 ## Nintendo DS

 Pointers always start with a `0x02`.
 For example, a pointer pointing directly to `0x13f944` will be `0x0213f944`.
 DSi mode can be detected when bit0 & bit1 are 1 at 0x400.
-This is known to slightly shift memory on some game and so could be used to protect against the mode if needs be.
+This is known to slightly shift memory on some games and so it could be used to protect against the mode if needs be.

 ## Nintendo DSi (Bizhawk)